Introduction on How to Start a Private Investigation Company

 STEP #7: WHAT SERVICES WILL YOU OFFER?

 There are several categories that private investigators typically fall into.
-The follow are a few examples of career paths:
+The following are a few examples of private investigator career paths:

 2.)
 Domestic Investigator